-Thus, we had met the contractual terms of the employer’s contract of employment.
+Thus, my client had met the contractual terms of the employer’s contract of employment.
 My client had undergone an assessment as per her contract of employment.
-However, we had refused the employer receiving the actual Occupational Health Report (OHR) by reason that this was my client’s legal right pursuant to both s.4 and s.5 of the Access to Medical Reports Act 1988.
+However, my client had refused the employer receiving the actual Occupational Health Report (OHR) by reason that this was my client’s legal right pursuant to both s.4 and s.5 of the Access to Medical Reports Act 1988.

 Put short, we had outwitted the employer.

 Notwithstanding, the fact remained that the employer was already in receipt of a letter from my client’s GP to state she was ‘unfit’ to attend face to face meetings to attend the Disciplinary Hearing.
 As such, the employer was already in receipt of ‘medical evidence’ to substantiate this fact.

 Therefore, we relied on paragraph 16 from the case precedent of Merseyside and North Wales Electricity Board -v- Taylor ICR 185] –

 “The Court of Appeal made observations on the significance of a medical certificate, but in the absence of any contradictory medical evidence, the thrust of the decision is that in that case a tribunal should not go behind what appears on the face of the medical certificate.
 In my view, that principle applies equally in construing this contractual terms.
 It was not open, once that medical certificate had come in, for the Respondent to maintain any doubt as to the reason for absence in the absence of any contradictory medical evidence.”

 Put short, as the employer had no medical evidence which was contrary to the letter from my client’s GP, the medical evidence from the GP won the day.

 Referral to Occupational Health: